ob-yekt/simpleskills/README.md

 ---

 ### Prayer
-Sacrifice rare items for powerful buffs.
+Sacrifice rare items for powerful buffs by right-clicking on a lit candle of any size or color with the selected item.

 Fully customizable: create your own sacrifices and effects!